Paninaro (song): Lyrics

-(Although Versace was removed from the 7-inch B-side and from the 1995 version.)
+"Versace" was removed from the 7-inch B-side and from the 1995 version, because the duo felt he didn't fit the concept, but the name was left on the 12-inch version by mistake.

-In addition, the middle of the song contains a sample from a statement by Lowe within a 1986 Entertainment Tonight interview with the band:
+In addition, the middle of the song contains a sample from a statement by Lowe in a 1986 Entertainment Tonight interview with the band:

-According to Neil Tennant, the song's lyrics Woh, woh, woh, which he provided as backup vocals, were influenced by the song "Tarzan Boy" by Baltimora.
+According to Neil Tennant, the use of "Woh, woh, woh" in his backing vocals was influenced by the song "Tarzan Boy" by Baltimora.
 He clarified this by stating "We wrote it because you could go 'woh, woh, woh.'
 We were obsessed with songs that had 'woh, woh, woh' in them.
 Remember 'Tarzan Boy' by Baltimora?".

-Release

-The song was included on the 1998 compilation album Essential.
-An extended mix was included on the 1986 remix album Disco, and on the companion disc to the 2001 remastered re-release of their 1986 debut album Please, called Further Listening 1984–1986.

 1995 version

 The new recording included a rap in the middle of the song, newly written by Lowe; it laments the loss of the "lover" referred to in the pre-existing lyrics.
-The written lyrics in the final are also changed to "were" rather than "are" in referring to the lost love.
+The written lyrics in the finale are also changed to "were" rather than "are" in referring to the lost love.

+Releases

+Original 1986 version

+The song was released in Italy as a limited edition 12" single, featuring the "Italian" remix (Disco album version) and an exclusive remix by Ian Levine who would go on to remix "It's a Sin".

+It came to wider attention as the B-side to "Suburbia" before appearing as an extended mix (a.k.a. the "Italian" remix) on the 1986 remix album Disco.
+It later appeared on the 1998 compilation album Essential and on Please: Further Listening 1984–1986.

+1995 version

+A radical new version was written and performed on the Discovery tour of South America in November/December 1994.
+It appeared on the Discovery: Live in Rio 1994 video released on 7 August 1995.